ekauffma/analysis-grand-challenge/docs/index.rst

 The physics analysis task is a $t\bar{t}$ cross-section measurement with 2015 CMS Open Data (see `datasets/cms-open-data-2015`).
 The current reference implementation can be found in `analyses/cms-open-data-ttbar`.
 In addition to this, `analyses/atlas-open-data-hzz` contains a smaller scale $H\rightarrow ZZ^*$ analysis based on ATLAS Open Data.

+See `this talk given at ICHEP 2022 <https://agenda.infn.it/event/28874/contributions/169204/attachments/94615/129603/20220709_AGC_ICHEP.pdf>`_ for some more information about the AGC.
+Additional information is available in two workshops focused on the AGC:

+- `IRIS-HEP AGC Tools 2021 Workshop, Nov 3–4 2021 <https://indico.cern.ch/e/agc-tools-workshop>`_
+- `IRIS-HEP AGC Tools 2022 Workshop, April 25–26 2022 <https://indico.cern.ch/e/agc-tools-2>`_

+We also have a `dedicated webpage <https://iris-hep.org/grand-challenges.html>`_.

 AGC and IRIS-HEP
 ------------